Masato Yoshizawa

 C-MĀIKI SYNERGY

-Gut microbiota is an emerging systemic mechanism associated with autism.
-We will contribute to C-MĀIKI by determining the beneficial microorganism that can mitigate autism-like behaviors.
+Gut microbiota is suggested to have a large effect on the brain functions, whose dysregulations is associated with autism and/or ADHD.
+We will contribute to C-MĀIKI by determining the beneficial microorganism that can mitigate stereotypic repetitive behaviors.

 IMPACT TO HAWAII

-Under the collaboration with the local autism physician, Dr. Ryan Lee, a C-MĀIKI researcher, Dr. Joanne Yew, and a ketosis specialist, Dr. Kieran Clarke at Oxford Univ, we will develop alternative treatments for autism by diet supplement and/or ingesting microorganism.
-This new and sustainable approach has a good potential to benefit Hawaii and worldwide patients, in addition to uncovering the role of metabolism/gut microbiota in the brain function evolution.
+Under the collaboration with the local autism physician, Dr. Ryan Lee, a C-MĀIKI researcher, Dr. Joanne Yew, and other colleagues in Hawaii, we will develop alternative treatments for autism by diet supplement.
+This new and sustainable approach has a good potential to benefit Hawaii patients.
+Our research will inform the possible association between metabolic and psychiatric conditions and how it links vulnerability and resilience.